-- a) All initial registrants must be inspected. - b) All intact male registrants must be inspected, even the offspring of two CTLR registered parents. - c) Subsequent female registrants will be subject to inspection at the discretion of the directorate. - d) Random inspections may be instituted by the directorate at any time.
+- e) All initial registrants must be inspected. - f) All intact male registrants must be inspected, even the offspring of two CTLR registered parents. - g) Subsequent female registrants will be subject to inspection at the discretion of the directorate.

+h) Random inspections may be instituted by the directorate at any time.